Blog

 Can increase distractions at work

 Increased distraction can occur for a variety of reasons, ranging from teams having to collaborate while sitting in different parts of the office to people introducing themselves to colleagues they have never sat with before.
-The fluid nature of desk sharing may result in frequent interruptions to workflow as employees navigate new seating arrangements and interact with different coworkers.
+The fluid nature of space sharing may result in frequent interruptions to workflow as employees navigate new seating arrangements and interact with different coworkers.

 May trigger an inner germaphobe